 The following figure shows a multi-quad interface.
 The GTCHANNELs are marked in yellow, the TXUSRCLK is highlighted in blue, and the TXUSRCLK2 is highlighted in red.
-The BUFG_GTs driving the TXUSRCLK[2] are located in the center quad and are marked in blue and red.
+The BUFG_GTs driving both TXUSRCLK and TXUSRCLK2 are located in the center quad and are marked in blue and red.

-Figure 3-48: TXUSRCLK/TXUSRCLK2 Clock Routing for a Multi-Quad Interface
+Figure 3-64: TXUSRCLK/TXUSRCLK2 Clock Routing for a Multi-Quad Interface